Last Updated: March 26, 2026

 Origin & Natural Habitat

 Placidochromis electra is endemic to Lake Malawi, primarily found around Likoma Island, Mara Point, and along the Malawian coast.
-Despite the “Deep Water” common name, the species actually inhabits areas starting from about 7 meters (23 feet) deep over sandy bottoms adjacent to rocky zones — not the extreme depths the name might suggest.
+Despite the “Deep Water” common name, the species actually inhabits areas starting from about 7 meters (23 feet) deep over sandy bottoms adjacent to rocky zones.
+Not the extreme depths the name will suggest.

 Several geographical color variants exist, including ‘Blue Otter,’ ‘Gome,’ ‘Londo,’ ‘Mandalawi,’ and ‘Undu.’
 Each has slightly different coloration, though the general body shape and temperament remain consistent across all forms.